CET Film Production at FAMU

 Students are required to have a student visa in order to enter the country.
 CET provides assistance with the visa application process and requires that you have a valid passport at the time of applying.

 You will pay SU tuition and can apply all SU financial aid except work-study.
-You are also charged a program fee that includes: housing, study trips, excursions and activities in and around Prague, transportation pass, cellphone for duration of program, medical insurance, visa fees, pre-departure meeting and international ID card.
+You are also charged a program fee that includes: housing, study trips, excursions and activities in and around Prague, transportation pass, cellphone for duration of program, medical insurance, visa fees, pre-departure meeting and international travel insurance.
 The fee does not include round-trip transportation, meals, textbooks, personal supplies, additional medical expenses not covered by medical insurance.
-For the most recent program fee and further explanation of estimated costs, please see the financial planning budget here: CET Prague FAMU Budget Spring 2018.pdf.
+For the most recent program fee and further explanation of estimated costs, please see the financial planning budget here: CET-FAMU.pdf

 Cara Hardy, Counselor, email@example.com